 FOR THE PAN

-Above and below are pine mushrooms.
+Pine mushrooms.
 That’s the common name, because they grow under pine trees.
 I’ve tried these, but I can’t say I’m impressed.
 They are also known as saffron milk cups.
 People pickle them, make pesto from them and fry them up.
 Maybe I should give them another go.
+Our French gardener takes them home and fries them with garlic.

 Look, these are the ‘storybook’ red toadstools with white spots.
 They were growing under an oak tree.
 I wonder if this is their preferred location?
 I managed to capture their entire life cycle in one grouping.
 The white scales on the immature one will separate and form the white spots.
 Isn’t that interesting?
 I even know the correct name for these; Amanita muscaria.
 Just quietly, I think they are the ‘magic’ mushrooms that play with your mind.